 Tables in red have been sold.

-Swingin Hammers walks a loose line between folk, country, and rock.
-Yet while these songs do share much in common with the big-voice Americana of Chris Stapleton and Parker Millsap, there's a rich texture and accessibility to Rupe's singing that's more aligned with the blue-eyed soul of modern crooners like Sam Smith and Gavin DeGraw.
-Mixed with a warm rhythm section, varied playing on electric guitars and lap steels, and the occasional keyboard, the final product of Swingin Hammers' music -- whether on recording or in concert -- packs a punch that crosses genre lines, while still fitting snugly within the growing resurgence of Americana, roots rock, and traditionalist country music.
+These songs do share much in common with the big-voice Americana of Chris Stapleton and Parker Millsap but there’s a rich texture and accessibility to Rupe’s singing that’s more aligned with the blue-eyed soul of modern crooners like Sam Smith and Gavin DeGraw.
+Mixed with a warm rhythm section, varied playing on electric guitars and lap steels, and the occasional keyboard, the final product of Swingin Hammers’ music — whether on recording or in concert — packs a punch that crosses genre lines, while still fitting snugly within the growing resurgence of Americana, roots rock, and traditionalist country music.